nilberm/Forms-Project/README.md

 ![image](https://user-images.githubusercontent.com/83287176/136568003-9e86363b-adb8-4a68-9ac5-0357fed3318d.png)

-### Here you can see the forms does not send because is empty
+### Here you can see what happens when the forms are empty

 ![image](https://user-images.githubusercontent.com/83287176/136568164-9998a8d1-c483-4c0e-9669-c85895380ba5.png)